 Fewer than 60 credits, all applicants must also meet all freshman admissions requirements as stated in the freshman admissions section.

 The application fee of $30 must be in U.S. currency.
 Fee can be paid by credit card, check, or money order.
 Check or money order should be made payable to Florida Atlantic University and must be drawn on a U.S. bank; U.S. postal money orders, international money orders or U.S. traveler's checks are acceptable.
 If you wish to pay by credit card, please click here.Please print off the last page of the application (FAU Undergraduate Admission Application Post Checklist) or on a separate piece of paper include your name, your social security number and session id number, and include the $30.00 application fee (if required, and not done by credit card).Mail all required documents from the previous steps to:

 Staying In Contact With Us

 Staying in contact with the Admissions Office will help us serve your needs throughout the application and enrollment process.

-Once you have been accepted for admission into the university, it is strongly recommeded that you contact your academic advisor and faculty advisor to assist you before you register for classes.
+Once you have been accepted for admission into the university, it is strongly recommeded that you contact your academic advisor and program coordinator to assist you developing the best possible program to suit your needs.
 Contacts for this program can be found below.